meggy-lie-anne/TopologyCubicalComplexes/report.typ

 Further work could involve refining the model to support additional coefficients, adapting the reduction algorithm accordingly, and exploring applications in various fields where cubical complexes play a crucial role.

+== Division of work

+Ana Gelez : researches on cubical complexes and persistent homology, implementation of the algorithm, tests, report Meggy-Lie-Anne Chamand : researches on cubical complexes and persistent homology, report

 == References

 #bibliography("report.bib", title: none)